Skip to main content

 This sixth module is dedicated to the concept of validation situation.

 Implicit situational knowledge and explicitly formulated situational knowledge has been encountered in the previous situations.
-However, in mathematics, validation is an essential dimension: formulations have to become statements and then conjectures and those conjectures have to resist contradiction.
-We will thus explore the conditions and constraints of the validation situations.
+However, in mathematics, validation is an essential dimension: formulations have to become statements and then conjectures, which then have to resist to contradiction, in order to be validated.
+We thus explore the conditions and constraints of the validation situations.

 Bibliography